Getting help at New Directions for Women is as simple as two easy steps:

 - Clinically Exceeds Standards – internationally accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), we utilize evidence-based curriculums such as Seeking Safety.

 How Can I Be Accepted?

 There are three factors that must be met prior to admission to our program.

 - Each woman coming into treatment must be willing to be there.
 We have years of working with addicts and alcoholics – a woman might not think she can stay sober – we can help her, she may feel unloved and hopeless – we can love her and instill hope, she may feel like there is no other choice – we can guide her to making new choices.
 A woman can leave at any time of her own free will.
 So if you are not willing – we are not the place for you.

 - Each woman must be clinically appropriate.
-There are many women who come to us that have more than just a substance use disorder.
-They have depression, or other mental health issues known as dual diagnosis, meaning they have more than one issue.
+Many women come to us that have more than just a substance use disorder.
+They have depression or other mental health issues known as dual diagnosis, meaning they have more than one issue.
 However, substance use disorder must be the primary reason for admitting to New Directions for Women.
-If the secondary issue is something we do not treat, many times a woman will stay with us for substance use disorder and we will need to bring in a specialist at the cost of the family to help with other issues outside our specialty.
+If the secondary issue is something we do not treat, many times, a woman will stay with us for substance use disorder, and we will need to bring in a specialist at the cost of the family to help with other issues outside our specialty.

 - Each woman must have the ability to participate financially.
 We know that when a woman and/or their family participates financially – the outcomes are better.
 New Directions for Women is a non-profit organization and is contracted with many insurance companies.
 We help thousands of women with scholarship funds to offset balances from insurance when we can, and we accept many private pay clients.
-Unfortunately, we are not covered by Medicare, Medi-Cal or Medi-Caid.
-Our scholarships are not designated to pay for an entire stay of treatment and must be for due to hardship.
+Unfortunately, we are not covered by Medicare, Medi-Cal, or Medi-Caid.
+Our scholarships are not designated to pay for an entire treatment stay and must be due to hardship.